 Dry rot is such a feared property problem because it is an aggressive form of fungal growth that can cause serious degradation to any wood or timber it comes into contact with.
 Given the serious nature of dry rot problems, we have prepared this simple guide to explain what dry rot is, understand what causes it, learn how to identify potential outbreaks, and help you act quickly to treat any problems.

-Dry rot is not the “property killer” it is often portrayed to be, despite its ability to cause serious damage to structural timbers.
+Thankfully, dry rot does not need to be the “property killer” it is often portrayed to be.
 A dry rot treatment programme carried out by an experienced and qualified expert can eliminate the problem and the earlier you can identify dry rot the more simple and cost effective treatment becomes.

 Click to learn how to spot the early signs of dry rot.

 >>Spot the signs before its too late

 Browse our dry rot pictures taken at every stage of its life cycle

 Dry rot is caused when humidity (between 18 - 30%) and poor ventilation combine to provide the perfect habitat for fungal growth.
 As such, dry rot can attack any type of property from the very old to the newly built if the following conditions are present: